airvin/search-cli/readme.md

 different perusal preferences.
 The `gfm` (GitHub markdown-like) can be viewed using any tool that renders markdown through the `index.md` file.
 The `javadoc` version can be viewed in the browser through the `index.html` file.

-## TODO
-- Finish documentation for Types file
-- Increase code test coverage - tests for Prompt and PromptDisplay
-- Add ability to quit with "quit"
-- When building entity maps, check if key already exists in map and return an error if so.
-- Error handling - wherever reflection is used
-- Implement integration tests for the prompt